apos37/dev-debug-tools/readme.txt

 * Toggle WP heartbeat.
 * Extend cURL timeout errors.
 * All this in dark mode, with the ability to change syntax colors.
+* Adds user and post info to admin bar.

 == Installation ==
 1. Install the plugin from your website's plugin directory, or upload the plugin to your plugins folder.